Northern fur seals multiply on steaming Alaska volcano

 This August 2019 photo released by the National Oceanic and Atmospheric Administration Fisheries (NOAA) shows northern fur seal pups standing on a beach on Bogoslof Island, Alaska.
-Alaska's northern fur seals are thriving on an island that's the tip of an active undersea volcano.
-Numbers of fur seals continue to grow on tiny Bogoslof Island despite hot mud, steam and sulfurous gases spitting from vents on the volcano.
 (Maggie Mooney-Seus/NOAA Fisheries via AP)

 Dan Joling, The Associated Press